-As far as we know there are no specific rules for this sort of practice regarding the private sector.
+As far as we know, there are no specific rules for this sort of practice regarding the private sector.
 Even though discounts could have implications derived from our anti-trust law, several conditions, such as relevant market power, would have to coincide before a violation to the provisions of this law takes place.

-Additionally, the Code of Ethics & Transparency prohibits members making arrangements with competitors to manipulate or increase price levels, potential markets, territories or client distribution; restricting or conditioning production; impeding distribution or commercialisation channels; or encouraging the exclusion of any product from sale points.
+Additionally, the Code of Ethics & Transparency prohibits members from: making arrangements with competitors to manipulate or increase price levels, potential markets, territories or client distribution; restricting or conditioning production; impeding distribution or commercialisation channels; or encouraging the exclusion of any product from sale points.

 4.6 Is it possible to offer to provide, or to pay for, additional medical or technical services or equipment where this is contingent on the purchase of medicinal products?
 If so, what conditions would need to be observed?
+Are commercial arrangements whereby the purchase of a particular medicine is linked to provision of certain associated benefits (such as apparatus for administration or the provision of training on its use) as part of the purchase price ("package deals") acceptable?
+If so, what rules apply?

-The HLR states that the advertising of medicinal products cannot be approved when it promotes consumption of those in exchange for another product or service.
+The HLR states that the advertising of medicinal products

+cannot be approved when it promotes consumption of those in exchange for another product or service.